 If you are looking for only St. Patrick's Day goodies, check out my Digital and Printable St. Patrick's Day unit!

 True story.
-One year for Easter my uncle on my dad's side got my sisters and I are rabbit as a joke.
+One year for Easter my uncle on my dad's side got my sisters and I a rabbit as a joke.
 My mom was obviously very upset and I don’t know what became of the rabbit but I guess that’s one thing you don’t do for a gift on Easter.
 Sidenote my uncle was notorious for buying us things that would annoy my mom so it wasn’t out of his personality to do this.

 When it comes to Easter this is a touchy holiday that depending on where you teach can’t have religious connotations.
 All of my Easter stuff purely focuses on those floppy-eared critters and Easter eggs.
 To this day I still don’t understand the correlation between the two…but whatever.